Marieke van Dalen, Aspen Oss B.V., The Netherlands

 - How quality agreements should look like

 - How post approval changes can be handled and

 - How impurities in starting materials can be controlled

-Furthermore you will have the opportunity to participate in one of two parallel workshops about
+Furthermore you will have the opportunity to one of two parallel workshops about

-- How to define suitable starting materials in API synthesis
+- How to define suitable starting materials in API syntheses

 According to EU GMP Guide Part II (ICH Q7) an API starting material is a raw material, an intermediate, or an API that is used in the production of an API and is incorporated as a significant structural fragment into the structure of the final API.
 From this point on, appropriate GMP has to be applied to the API manufacturing steps.

 In a marketing authorisation application the applicant has to describe in an ASMF the API manufacturing process.
 The “API regulatory starting material” has to be clearly designated and the rationale for the point at which the production of the API begins has to be documented.
 Same applies for a CEP application procedure.